cilium/cilium/Documentation/cmdref/cilium-agent_hive.md

       --read-cni-conf string                                      CNI configuration file to use as a source for --write-cni-conf-when-ready.
 If not supplied, a suitable one will be generated.
       --tunnel-port uint16                                        Tunnel port (default 8472 for "vxlan" and 6081 for "geneve")
       --tunnel-protocol string                                    Encapsulation protocol to use for the overlay ("vxlan" or "geneve") (default "vxlan")
+      --use-full-tls-context                                      If enabled, persist ca.crt keys into the Envoy config even in a terminatingTLS block on an L7 Cilium Policy.
+This is to enable compatibility with previously buggy behaviour.
+This flag is deprecated and will be removed in a future release.
       --write-cni-conf-when-ready string                          Write the CNI configuration to the specified path when agent is ready
 ```